pavan88800/systemdesign/Social scrolls infinite/RenderingLargedatasets.md

 ---

+## overview

+Problem identification: Rendering a large dataset (thousands of posts/images) all at once causes performance issues because the browser has to create many DOM elements, calculate layouts, and manage memory. ✔ Correct

+Solution: Use virtualization — render only the items visible in the viewport. ✔ Correct

+Dynamic update: As the user scrolls, update the rendered items based on the viewport and reuse the same DOM elements. ✔ Correct

+---

 ## What you mean rendering a Large List

 <!-- When you try to render a large dataset all at once in your UI (for example, thousands of posts, comments, or images), the browser has to: -->